 It is my view that current economic disorder is largely caused by the invisibility, the lack of transparency, the intangibility of the international financial system – the cause of recurring global economic failure.
 The fact that the system cannot be seen or understood, that it is opaque to society, means that it cannot be changed or transformed by society.
 Widespread ignorance of the workings of the great public good that is our monetary system has made society vulnerable.
 Ignorance enables those financial interests that have wrested control of the system away from democracies, to continue to undermine the security of society.

 So I am on a mission: to use what I have learnt from other venerable economists, to explain money to women, environmentalists and the wider public – in what I hope is accessible language.

-My confidence, my hope, is based on real-life experience: Jubilee 2000 – a small, under-resources social movement educated millions in the complexity and exploitative nature of credit and debt in the international financial system.
+My confidence, my hope, is based on real-life experience: Jubilee 2000 – a small, under-resourced social movement educated millions in the complexity and exploitative nature of credit and sovereign debt in the international financial system.
 The movement mobilised people from all over the world, to form chains of solidarity to demand of world leaders that debt worth about $100 billion (in nominal terms) was written off by the year 2000, for 35 of the world’s poorest countries.
 The main thing that mobilised these millions was greater understanding of the system.

 Before going further, I want to say this.

 Nothing that I share with you tonight is original.
 Economists have understood the nature of money since the days of Florentine and Dutch bankers.
 But in particular since 1705, when that great Scottish genius John Law published his book, Money and Trade – and then went on to heroically and almost single-handedly try and construct a sound monetary and financial architecture for both France and Britain.
 Professor Antoine Murphy of the University of Dublin has, with his biography of Law, done a great deal to revive his well-deserved reputation for what Schumpeter in his History of Economic Analysis, called Law’s